shohamlab/usnm2p/README.md

     - ROI labelling into cell (i.e. soma) and non-cell (e.g. axons, dendrites...)
 ROIs, using a naive Bayes classifier trained on cortical data to identify cells based on extracted features of ROI activity (skewness, variance, correlation to surrounding pixels) and anatomy (area, aspect ratio).
     - extraction of ROI's calcium fluorescence timecourse
+    - spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz)

+**Important**: if multiple stacked TIF files are provided as input, suite2p will **stack them sequentially (in which order???) prior to processing**.
+Therefore, **all stacked TIF files in the input folder must correspond to the same brain region**.

-    - spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz) Upon completion, a `/suite2p/plane0/` folder is created for each input stack that typically contains the following output files:
+Upon completion, a `/suite2p/plane0/` folder is created for each input stack that typically contains the following output files:
     - `F.npy`: array of fluorescence traces (ROIs by timepoints)
     - `Fneu.npy`: array of neuropil fluorescence traces (ROIs by timepoints)